Opening prayer (by a volunteer)

 Be mindful of how much time you take when sharing, allowing time for other group members to share.

-Refrain from giving unsolicited advice.
-When advice is requested, share what works for you or has worked for you.
+Refrain from giving advice unless someone asks for it, and if so share what works for you or has worked for you.

 Feel free to cry; your tears are welcome.
 You don’t need to apologize for them.